-The last two years have demonstrated that the need to identify what is broken or likely to break will be of paramount importance for organizations.
-Organizations are seeing now that they must develop and prototype the people, process and technology changes needed; and, most importantly, effectuate change.
+The last two years have demonstrated that the need to identify what is broken or likely to break will be highly important for organizations.
+Across all industries, companies now see that they must develop and prototype roles, processes and technology changes needed to effectuate change.

-Unfortunately, the identification of risks to our way of operating is more often than not ad hoc and recognition that something is broken is impeded by a broad range of psychological and organizational biases (e.g., endowment effect, IKEA effect, status quo bias, etc.).
+Unfortunately, identifying our operational risks is more often than not impeded by a broad range of psychological and organizational biases (examples: endowment effect, status quo bias, etc).

 The substantial availability of resources and expertise focused on helping make change happen leads us to wonder why most organizational change efforts fail.
 More importantly, it caused us to think about how we can succeed more when we take on these challenges.

-At CESO Consulting, we think successfully creating change comes down to two things:
+At CESO, we think successfully creating change comes down to two things:

 One of the first lessons learned in any change process is that managing the change needs to be someone’s job.
 Change is hard and it needs to be respected.
 It requires the focused attention required to manage the minefield of organizational resistance, ongoing operations, and resource competition.
 You can’t do that if the change process is given attention on nights and weekends.
 Constant attention over the duration of the effort is the only way real change will happen.

 To pay attention you need time.
 However, it isn’t just hours you need.
 Effectuating change requires the time to think, communicate, browbeat, plan, communicate (we say it twice because it is really important!!), and adapt.
 Time needs to be treated like the precious commodity that it is and used with care and intentionality.
 Not doing that means that the gap between what you want and what you get will be so big that it can only be called failure.